noelmcloughlin/iot-edge-stepping-stones/blynk/README.rst

    :scale: 10 %
    :alt: BlynkApp output

-* Interact with your device from your Blynk app.
+* Go to BlynkApp and Interact with your device using this virtual pin.

-* The service reads events on V1, and "sends" data back to virtual pin V2.

 Phone Sensors Blynk App